MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/create-groups/manage-guest-access-in-groups.md

 # Manage guest access in Office 365 Groups

 By default, guest access is turned on for your organization.
 When it's turned on, everyone in your organization can add guest users to an Office 365 Group.
-The guests will have access to all Office 365 Group features.
+The guests will have access to all Group features.

-Admins can control whether to allow guest access to Office 365 Groups for their whole organization or for individual Office 365 groups.
+Admins can control whether to allow guest access to Groups for their whole organization or for individual groups.
 They can also control who can allow guests to be added to groups.

-## Manage guest access in the admin portal
+## Manage guest access in the admin center

 ### View guest users

-1. Sign in with your Office 365 global admin account at [https://portal.office.com/adminportal/home](https://portal.office.com/adminportal/home#/homepage).
+1. Sign in with your Office 365 global admin account at [https://admin.microsoft.com/adminportal/home](https://admin.microsoft.com/adminportal/home#/homepage).

 2. Go to **Users** \> **Guest users**.